codex-team/hawk.nodejs/README.md

 ### Install

-Use or Yarn to install Catcher
+Use NPM or Yarn to install Catcher

 ```bash
 $ npm install @hawk.so/nodejs --save